beyawnko/KKBPE-for-UE5/wiki/export_panel.md

 *   **Set UE Axis:**
     *   Default: On
     *   Configures the FBX exporter to use Unreal's axis setup (X forward, Z up).
 Disable this if you need custom axis settings.

+### Preparing for UE5 Extended

+This option performs the same steps as **Unreal Engine** but also renames extra bones—including breasts and the hip—to better match an extended UE skeleton.
+Use it if your target rig expects these additional bone names.